NuggMD

 What is An Edible Calculator?

 Whether you’re a professional chef or you want a little more edible variety than you can find at the dispensary, an edible calculator can help you determine the correct dosage per serving based on the size of the dish and types of ingredients.
-More specifically, an edibles calculator helps break down the total THC and CBD count for the entire edible and per serving, even going so far as to factor out cannabinoids lost during the cooking process.

 Edibles Dosage Calculator

-Use our handy edibles dosage calculator for your next meal.
+Use NuggMD's handy edibles dosage calculator for your next meal.
 First, calculate the potency of your cannabutter or cannabis oil.
 Then discover how much THC and CBD is in your dish (total and per serving).

 Infusion